 Partners of the exhibition

-Leonor Faber-Jonker, University of Leiden, Netherlands.
+Leonor Faber-Jonker, Leiden University, Netherlands.

 Sophie Nagiscarde, Caroline François, Shoah Memorial, assisted by Émilie Jumez.